xx0lucas0xx/Basic-C-Sharp-Projects/README.md

 # Basic-C-Sharp-Projects
-a list of the projects in this repo and basic information about them
+A list of the projects in this repo and basic information about them

     6partArrayLoop
 [console app, runs different types of loops, and asks for user input]